-South Thailand is an oasis of pleasure, hidden marvels, palm fringed beaches and Islands where one could simply loose one’s self.
+South Thailand is an oasis of pleasure, hidden marvels, palm-fringed beaches and Islands where one could simply lose one’s self.

 If you search beyond the busy Koh Samui and the bucket madness of Koh Phangan you may even feel yourself drawing closer to nature.

 42 islands ‘The Golden Basin’ as its locally known.